BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 Due to the size of the **results_contigsInfo.tsv** file, it was not possible to upload it to GitHub in the ```results_all/ results_20191126T121343/``` folder, but a link to access the file is available at: (https://drive.google.com/open?id=11_sZqOXK8bkWFFsvcZo1oq7-PqCGif_G).

-## Step 3.1: Concatenate the allelic
+## Step 3.1: Concatenate the allelic profiles

-Concatenate the allelic profile matrix obtained from the creation of the scheme ```cgMLST_120/cgMLST.tsv``` with the matrix obtained for the validation genomes ```results_all/ results_20191126T121343/results_alleles.tsv```.
-To concatenate the matrix of the *loci* that defined the scheme and matrix of the *loci* of the validation genomes was used the following command:
+The purpose of this step is to concatenate the matrix of the *loci* that defined the scheme and the matrix of the *loci* from the validation genomes.
+Thus, to concatenate the allelic profile matrix obtained from the creation of the scheme ```cgMLST_120/cgMLST.tsv``` with the matrix obtained for the validation genomes ```results_all/ results_20191126T121343/results_alleles.tsv```.
+The following command was used:

 ## Command: